-72.14 Business Course Electives for Engineering Students
+72.13 Business Course Electives for Engineering Students

-For those students who do not wish to take an MBA but want some exposure to Business courses, the Faculty of Engineering has an agreement with the Faculty of Business to permit a limited number of Engineering students to take Business courses.
+The Faculty of Engineering has an agreement with the Faculty of Business to permit a limited number of Engineering students to take Business courses.
 Areas include accounting, finance, industrial relations, and management science.
 Interested students should contact their Program Advisor for referral to the Engineering-Business Advisor.

-72.15 Honors Mathematics Courses
+72.14 Honors Mathematics Courses